rambkk/sum-of-Array/README.md

 a) `[3,[5,7],4]`
 b) `[3,[5,7],[5,6]]`
 c) `[3,[5,7],X]`

+What to do when summing a blank array item to a number? ... something to think further

 Examples in Javascript are in the files in this project with all the above approaches, mostly using `null` for flagging difference in the structures.
 The functions use several methods including map, reduce, shift, etc. for adding corresponding numbers.
 There are some which abuses 'reduce' 🤭.

+There are also some pure recursion in the Javascript example, making use of purely recursive calls without any iteration.\
+These are fun 🙃